FLUX-SE/all_docs/flux_processing_release_notes.md

 # Release Notes

-## Build 21.12.0.5012X - Elixir
+## Build 21.12.0.50123 - Elixir

 * Elixir - Several fixes on the UI
 * Elixir - Automation is not read for toggle parameters.
-* Elixir - Windows AAX - Refresh with two instances in ProTools
+* Elixir - Windows AAX - Refresh issue with two instances in ProTools

 ## Build 21.12.0.50114 - All plugins on macOS